Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 A strange current begins to pull creatures in around your chosen ally.
 Choose a central creature.
-Make a Prowess attack against all creatures within a 3 tile radius.
+Make a special attack against Prowess against all creatures within a 3 tile radius.
 Pull creatures that you hit into the nearest empty tile to that central creature.
 You choose the order in which creatures are pulled after you see which attacks hit.

 ### Gift of the Vortex - Miracle